intesso/connect-locale/readme.md

  - `query`: it reads the locale from the url query: `www.mywebsite.com/home?{locale}
  - `cookie`: it reads the locale from the cookie. when previously stored.
  - `session`: it reads the locale from the session. when previously stored.
- - `acceptLanguage`: it reads the users language/region preferences sent via the accept-language header.
+ - `accept-language`: it reads the users language/region preferences sent via the accept-language header.
  - `default`: it takes the first locale from the `locales` Array as the last fallback option.

 ## store (storeLocaleTo)